 VI.
 Grandfathered Airports

 When Congress enacted the revenue-use provisions of the Airport and Airway Improvement Act of 1982, it recognized that some airport sponsors had longstanding practices of using airport revenue for general governmental purposes.
-To avoid the disruption that would result from immediately terminating these established practices, Congress created a limited exception known as the "grandfather clause."
+To avoid the disruption that would result from immediately terminating these established practices, Congress created a exception known as the "grandfather clause."

 A. Statutory Basis and Technical Details